bugsnag/maze-runner/docs/Device_Mode.md

 By default, Maze Runner will use the latest version of `appium_lib`, the Ruby Appium library.
 For versions onwards, the library enforces the use of W3C mode, which in turn means that Appium server v1.15 or later must be used.
-If an earlier version is needed for any reason, this case be achieved by setting the `USE_LEGACY_DRIVER` environment variable when both `bundle install`ing the Gem and when executing it.  `appium_lib` v11 will then be installed and JSON-WP capabilities employed.
+If an earlier version is needed for any reason, this case be achieved by setting the `USE_LEGACY_DRIVER` environment variable when both `bundle install`ing the Gem and when executing it.  `appium_lib` v11 will then be installed and JWP protocol employed.

 ```
 rm Gemfile.lock